Creating a new Internal Communication

 Target the communication to multiple employee groups, linked by group type.

-Leave blank if you do not want to select the target audience by Group Type.
+Leave blank if you don't want to select the target audience by group type.

 Employment Start Date

 Checkbox and dependent fields.
-If checked, you can select the target audience by their Employment Start Dates.
+If you check this, you can select the target audience by their Employment Start Dates.
 Use one of the two options to specify a range:

 To specify a rolling window relative to today.
 Use positive values with the lowest value first.
 For example: